msrocka/olca_oslc/README.md

 # An openLCA - OSLC Bridge

-This is a small experimental project to explore a mapping of the [openLCA IPC protocol](https://greendelta.github.io/openLCA-ApiDoc/ipc/) to [OSLC](https://open-services.net/).
+This is a small prototype to explore a mapping of the [openLCA IPC protocol](https://greendelta.github.io/openLCA-ApiDoc/ipc/) to [OSLC](https://open-services.net/).
 Currently, this is just a small bridge server that consumes an openLCA IPC endpoint of the openLCA JSON-RPC protocol